soul-script/StrengthLog/README-Technical.md

 # StrengthLog: Technical Documentation

-**Version:** 2.0 (Post-Phase 8 & Additional Features)
-**Date:** May 18, 2025
+**Version:** 2.1 (Post-Bodyweight Exercise Support & Navigation Improvements) **Date:** December 2024
 **Document Purpose:** This document provides a comprehensive technical overview of the StrengthLog iOS application, intended for development teams, new developers onboarding to the project, or for future maintenance and enhancement purposes.

 ## 1. Introduction

 ### 1.1.
 Project Overview

 StrengthLog is an iOS application designed for users to track their strength training workouts.
-It allows users to define exercises, log workout sessions (including sets, weight, and repetitions), calculate estimated 1 Rep Max (1RM), visualize progress over time through charts, and manage their workout data via import/export functionalities.
-The app features a detailed workout history with daily grouping and filtering capabilities.
+It allows users to define exercises, log workout sessions (including sets with weight and repetitions for weighted exercises, or reps-only for bodyweight exercises), calculate estimated 1 Rep Max (1RM) for weighted exercises, visualize progress over time through charts, and manage their workout data via import/export functionalities.
+The app features a detailed workout history with daily grouping, filtering capabilities, and seamless navigation throughout the app.

 ### 1.2.
 Purpose

 The primary goal of StrengthLog is to offer a simple, user-friendly, and focused tool for strength training enthusiasts to monitor their performance, track progress, and stay motivated.
-It emphasizes core mechanics like logging, 1RM estimation, volume tracking, and an intuitive way to review past workouts.
+It emphasizes core mechanics like logging (both weighted and bodyweight exercises), 1RM estimation for weighted exercises, volume tracking with smart calculation methods, and an intuitive way to review past workouts with proper navigation flow.

 ### 1.3.
 Technology Stack